 Please provide further information in support of your application

-Placed at the end - if there isn't a personal statement - this is one of the most important sections to get right.
+This will usually be placed at the end of the form and is similar to a personal statement, making it one of the most important sections to get right.
 Never leave this section blank, thinking that it’s enough to just answer the questions.
 It is an opportunity for you to show the employer why you are the best candidate for the job, kind of like a cover letter.
-You'll need to relate your skills directly to the role that you're applying for.
+You'll need to relate your skills directly to those outlined in the job description.